 Recruitment Disruption & Hiring Trends for 2022

-To hire or be hired successfully in 2022, focus on networking, connection, engagement, and strong branding.
+To hire or be hired successfully in 2022, focus on networking, connection, engagement, strong branding, and hiring trends.

 Maintain connections to build talent pipeline